• Skip to primary navigation

 Peas

 Peas are tasty substitutes for asparagus, and are popular with both kids and adults alike!
-Choose from garden peas, sugar snap peas or snow peas, which are all climbing plants and members of the legume family (The Kitchn).
+Choose from garden peas, sugar snap peas, snow peas, or other varieties (RHS).
 Frozen garden peas are found in most homes I think!

 Sugar snap peas most closely resemble asparagus in their appearance, as you can eat the whole pod.
 Although they are sweeter than asparagus, they add a nice nutritious green vegetable to your plate!